WEsaySchladming offers the keen intermediate a real sense of travelling around on the snow with its four linked mountains

 A new funslope is to be oened to the public on Hochwurzen.
 New après-ski bars are being constructed at the Haus and Reiteralm lift bases.

 New for 2016/17

-The old Burgstallalmbahn quad chair at the top of Planai is to be replaced by an eight-seater chair lift with greatly improved capacity and an impressive top speed.
+The old Burgstallalmbahn quad chair at the top of Planai is to be replaced by an eight-seater chair lift with a significant improvement in capacity and an astonishing top speed.

 - Perfect for intermediate cruising

 - Very covered slopes, among trees